White House Correspondents' Dinner shooting suspect set to appear in federal court

 What happened?

+In early March, President Trump announced publicly that he would attend the dinner.

+Days later, on or around April 6, Allen made a reservation at the Washington Hilton for the event, according to the affidavit filed in the case.
+He checked in on April 24 for three nights.

 Just after the dinner began around 8 p.m.
-ET, the suspect allegedly attempted to breach a security barrier inside the Washington Hilton near the ballroom where the correspondents' dinner was being held.
+ET, Allen allegedly attempted to breach a security barrier inside the Washington Hilton near the ballroom where the correspondents' dinner was being held.

 Trump on Saturday night posted a video on social media appearing to show a man sprinting through a security checkpoint, with agents then turning and pointing their weapons in his direction.
 Those inside the nearby ballroom could hear muffled pops.